tushar-sharma/tushar-sharma.github.io/_posts/2020-01-10-python-oracle-kerberos.md

 published: true
 ---

-<p>Jobs failed!
+Jobs failed!
 Screamed an automatic failure alert in email inbox.
 Existing python scripts were failing in the server which fetched data from Oracle database.
-I wondered if the credentials had changed.</p>
+I wondered if the credentials had changed.<!-- truncate_here -->

-<p>After few emails back and forth with the Support team, I discoverd that the server had been upgraded with Kerberos authentication.
-I have to modify my scripts to support kerberos authentication.
-I have to dig up more to understand more about kerberos.</p>

-What's a Kerberos?
-Kerberos is a system for authenticating access to services.
-First, the caller to a service represent a  `principal` in the system.
-Second, the caller to a service has been granted right on behalf of a principal for a limited period of a time.<!-- truncate_here -->

 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>